Indatus/gopher/README.md

 ## Usage

-The root-level `callbot` executable is used to run three different commands:
+The root-level `gopher` executable is used to run three different commands:

 | Command Name | Description                                                           |
 | ------------ | --------------------------------------------------------------------- |